Impact

 Risk and Exploitability

-The vulnerability carries a high severity rating as noted by Chromium's internal severity tracking.
-No EPSS score is currently available, and the issue is not listed in the CISA KEV catalog, indicating limited knowledge of active exploitation.
+The vulnerability carries a CVSS score of 6.5, indicating a medium severity rating.
+The EPSS score is less than 1% and the issue is not listed in the CISA KEV catalog, suggesting limited knowledge of active exploitation.
 However, exploitation would require the user to load a malicious web page that manipulates Chrome's Autofill policy.
 Once this condition is met, the attacker could read and exfiltrate stored form data across origins, a direct pathway to leaking credentials or personally identifying information.

 OpenCVE Enrichment